Philadelphia health news and information

 http://www.womenshealth.gov/publications/our-publications/fact-sheet/caregiver-stress.cfm

-Want to prevent a cold or the flu?
+Want to lessen your chances of catching a cold or the flu?

 Gargling with water may help